+- 1. Would this be the first Whole Kids Foundation Garden Grant for this garden if your application is accepted?

-- 1. \Where will this garden be located?
+- 2. Where will this garden be located?

 - a.
 At a K-12 School

 - b.
 At a non-profit organization

-- 2. \Please share your goals for your garden for the next 1-3 years and how this \$2,000 grant would help you achieve these goals.
+- 3. Please share your goals for your garden for the next 1-3 years and how this \$3,000 grant would help you achieve these goals.
 Please share tangible outcomes.
 [1000 characters]

-- 3. Non-school Organizations: If you are a non-profit organization applying for a garden at your location, please tell us how an edible educational garden fit into the mission and purpose of your organization?
+- 4. Non-school Organizations: If you are a non-profit organization applying for a garden at your location, please tell us how an edible educational garden fit into the mission and purpose of your organization?
 [750 characters]

-- 4. \How will you evaluate the success of your garden program in reaching these goals?
-This could include, but is not limited to, the number of children involved, produce harvested, community involvement, staff or teacher involvement, etc. [750 characters]
+- 5. What metrics and tools will you use to measure the success of your garden program?
+For example: increased student participation measured by records of garden class attendance or increased willingness to try new vegetables measured by student surveys.
+[750 characters]

-- 5. \Is this a new or existing garden?
+- 6. Is this a new or existing garden?

 - a.
 New

 - b.
 Existing: 1-2 years

 - c.
 Existing: 3-4 years

 - d.
 Existing: 5 or more

-- 6. \We seek to support gardens located on the grounds of the school or organization because we feel this has best success for full integration.
+- 7. We seek to support gardens located on the grounds of the school or organization because we feel this has best success for full integration.
 Is your garden located, or will it be located, on the school campus/organization grounds?

 - a.
 Yes

 - b.
 No

-- 7. If no, where is it located?
+- 8. If no, where is it located?
 (250 characters)

-- 8. \Describe the type of garden (Select one):
+- 9. Describe the type of garden (Select one):

 - a.
 In ground

 - b.
 Raised bed on asphalt/concrete

 - c.
 Raised bed on ground

 - d.
 Raised bed on rooftop

 - e.
 Hanging garden

 - f.
 Hydroponic garden

 - g.
 Other

-- 9. If Other, please explain.
+- 10. If other, please explain.

+- 11. Please identify all of the physical components of your garden space.
+Select all that apply.
+(Please note that this list is not a recommendation of what should be in your garden, it is simply a list of what could be in your garden.
+This will not be used to assess your garden but to paint a picture for us of what your garden looks like.
+We support gardens of all sizes and recognize that powerful lessons can occur in all types.

-- 10. \Our Garden Grant supports edible gardens only.
+- 12. Our Garden Grant supports edible gardens only.
 What type of edible plants do you plan to or already grow?

 - a.
 Vegetables

 - b.
 Fruit

 - c.
 Grains (wheat, millet, amaranth)

 - d.
 Herbs

 - e.
 Edible flowers

 - f.
 Other

+- 13. Please share about any native, indigenous/traditional or heirloom species and varieties that you will grow in your garden.
+These varieties promote healthy garden growth and pollinator development and are a great tool for connecting to local Native American or First Nations knowledge.

-- 11. \Have you or do you plan to test the garden soil for contaminants?
+- 14. Have you or do you plan to test the garden soil for contaminants?

 - a.
 Yes

 - b.
 No

 - c.
 Not applicable because we use/will be using impermeable raised beds.

+- 15. How will you deal with pests?
+If you plan to garden organically and without the use of inorganic pesticides or toxins, please include your plan here.

-- 12. \Do you or will you have access to water for your garden?
+- 16. Do you or will you have access to water for your garden?

 - a.
 Yes

 - b.
 No

-- 13. \Do you currently or will you have tools and a safe place to store them?
+- 17. Do you currently or will you have tools and a safe place to store them?

 - a.
 Yes

 - b.
 No

-- 14. \What will you do with the food you grow?
+- 18. What will you do with the food you grow?
 Please note: If you are bringing food from the garden into the cafeteria or classroom, check if your district or state has guidelines or rules on this.
 (750 characters)